department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 ### With the help of a trained professional

-You can work with a trained professional called an accredited representative to get help applying for survivors pension benefits. <br>
+You can work with a trained professional called an accredited representative to get help applying for VA survivors pension benefits. <br>
 [Get help filing your claim](/disability/get-help-filing-claim/).

 ## How long does it take VA to make a decision?